nicolasGreenwood/gohugo-theme-objektiv/README.md

 > ###### For my friend:
 > As a new GitHub user, I was always intimidated at the terms like "repository".
 Actually, there's nothing to be afraid of.
 A repository, or a "repo", is simply a place where all your code for one project lives.
 On your own computer, that usually looks like a folder with a bunch of subfolders and code files.
 And on GitHub, it's no different.
 When you open a new repo, it's like creating a new folder on your computer.
 Simple!

-Instead of creating a new repository and copying code files to it one by one, we'll do something a lot more efficient: we'll just make a clone of an existing one.
+Instead of creating a new repository and copying code files to it one by one, we'll do something a lot more efficient: we'll just make a fork of an existing one.

+> ###### For my friend:
+> A "fork" can also be a confusing term for beginners.
+A fork is nothing more than a copy of the original repository.
+When we fork a repository, we're basically making a special personalized copy of it for ourselves.
+If you've ever used the "spin-off" feature on Khan Academy, this is the exact same thing, but on GitHub.

-First, make sure you're logged in and on your user dashboard (equivalent to [https://github.com](https://github.com) when you're logged in).
-Next, what we'll do is click on the "+" button in the upper right corner:
+First, make sure you're logged in to GitHub.
+Now head over to the repository we want to fork.
+Here's the [link]().

 <img width="1403" height="731" alt="Screenshot 2026-02-16 at 20 53 12" src="https://github.com/user-attachments/assets/6b673d50-4991-41e9-874d-96e7ebcb70b3" />